MicrosoftDocs/azure-ai-docs/articles/machine-learning/concept-mlflow-models.md

 ## The MLmodel format

-For models logged as simple artifact files, you need to know what the model builder intended for each file so you can load the model for inference.
-You load MLflow models by using the *MLmodel format* to specify the contract between the artifacts and what they represent.
+For models logged as simple artifact files, you need to know what the model builder intended for each file before you can load the model for inference.
+But for MLflow models, you load the model by using the *MLmodel format* to specify the contract between the artifacts and what they represent.

 The MLmodel format stores assets in a folder that has no specific naming requirement.
 Among the assets is a file named *MLmodel* that's the single source of truth for how to load and use the model.